68k-fafnir/68kmla-tools/README.md

 titledb.py: Create a database of all the post titles and their corresponding ids.
 I use it to find where posts are now after the crash.

 doomsday.py: Download all the forum pages without processing them at all.
+If you get a `FileExistsError`, delete the files from the threads directory.